Workflows & Recipes

-Your AI agent needs a complete wallet profile - token balances, net worth, DeFi positions, transaction history, and NFTs - across multiple chains.
+Your AI agent needs a cross-chain wallet brief - token balances, net worth, DeFi positions, transaction history, and NFTs - across multiple chains.
 That data typically lives across separate APIs with different schemas and auth flows.

 Without Hive